-Ghassan R. Ghorayeb, M.D. is the program director and assistant professor of ophthalmology and a clinical faculty member at the WVU Eye Institute.
-Dr. Ghorayeb has subspecialty training in vitreoretinal diseases and surgery from the University of Texas Medical Branch at Galveston, where he served as Chief Resident and won the Award for Exceptional Achievement.
-He was also a fellow and clinical instructor at M.D.
+Ghassan R. Ghorayeb, M.D. is the Vice-Chair of Clinical Affairs, Vitreoretinal Fellowship Director, and Assistant Professor at the Department of Ophthalmology and Visual Sciences at West Virginia University.
+Dr. Ghorayeb completed his surgical vitreoretinal fellowship at the University of Texas Medical Branch, where he also served as Chief Resident and won the Award for Exceptional Achievement.
+He was a fellow and clinical instructor at M.D.
 Anderson Cancer Center.
-Dr. Ghorayeb earned his medical degree with distinction at Boston University School of Medicine and was named Intern of the Year at Cambridge Hospital, a Harvard affiliated institution, in 200.
-He served as a research assistant on a number of projects at Boston and Harvard Universities as an undergraduate.
-His current research focuses on Age-Related Macular Degeneration (AMD) and eye problems related to diabetes mellitus.
-He is a member of the American Medical Academy and the American Academy of Ophthalmology.
+Dr. Ghorayeb earned his medical degree with distinction at Boston University School of Medicine and was named Intern of the Year at Cambridge Hospital, a Harvard affiliated institution.
+He has been a primary investigator on dozens of clinical trials looking at diabetic retinal diseases, age-related macular degeneration, retinal vascular occlusions, retinopathy of prematurity, and retinal detachments amongst others.
+He serves as the Treasurer & board member of the West Virginia Academy of Eye Physicians and Surgeons.
+He is a member of the American Medical Academy, the American Academy of Ophthalmology, and the American Society of Retina Specialists where he serves as a mentor and committee member of its Fellowship Directors' Education & Training Committee.